swkeever/skies.dev/content/awesome-links/index.md

 ---
 slug: awesome-links
 date: 2020-06-28
-title: How to Make Links to Your Website Look Awesome on Social Media
+title: How to Make Links to Your Website Look Awesome
 description:
   Check out this simple tip that you can apply to make links back to your website on social media look awesome.